HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 Thankfully, Peakflo offers several features to improve business-client relationships:

-• Timeline.
-From tracking invoices changes to sending manual reminders and adding promise-to-pay tasks, this report comes with an audit trail to help you stay on top of the communications.
+- Timeline.
+From tracking invoice changes to sending manual reminders and adding promise-to-pay tasks, this report comes with an audit trail to help you stay on top of the communications.

-• Built-in CRM.
-Easily send automatic or ad-hoc emails or WhatsApp chats to clients for a seamless coordination.
+- Built-in CRM.
+Easily send automatic or ad-hoc emails or WhatsApp chats to clients for seamless coordination.

 8. Keep Track of Customer Payment Status

-This report also comes with an AI (artificial intelligence) technology that accurately predicts your customers’ payment behavior, making it easier to assign your customers to the right workflows.
+This report also comes with an AI (artificial intelligence) technology that accurately predicts your customers’ payment behavior, making it easier to assign them to the right workflows.

 9. Handle Disputes Like a Pro